bethusaisampath/YOLOv5_Openvino/README.md

 Where --input_model defines the pre-trained model, the parameter --model_name is name of the network in generated IR and output .xml/.bin files, -s represents that all input values coming from original network inputs will be divided by this value, --reverse_input_channels is used to switch the input channels order from RGB to BGR (or vice versa), --output represents the name of the output operation of the model.
 After this command execution, we get IR of YOLOv5s in FP32 in folder yolov5-v3.

+4. The result of the optimization process is an IR model.
+The model is split into two files - model.xml(XML file containing the network architecture) & model.bin (binary file contains the weights and biases)
 #### YOLOv5 Inference Demo

 1. After we generate the IR of YOLOv5 model, use the Python demo(YOLOv5_demo.py script) for inferencing process of YOLOv5 model.